aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 ~~~
 At least two structures are required for the comparison.
 The structures can be given as external files (`file1.s`,
 `file2.s`,...).
-The behavior is the same as in CRYSTAL and MOLECULE:
+The behavior regarding the input format is the same as
-the file format is identified using the file extension or its contents
+in CRYSTAL and MOLECULE: the file format is identified using the file
-if the extension is not enough.
-If a dot (".") is used instead of a
+extension or its contents if the extension is not enough.
+If a dot
-file name, the current structure (previously loaded with
+(".") is used instead of a file name, the current structure
-CRYSTAL/MOLECULE) is used.
+(previously loaded with CRYSTAL/MOLECULE) is used.

 There are two distinct modes of operation in COMPARE, depending on
 whether a molecular or crystal comparison is carried out.
 If the